Show Me Love (Robyn song): Music video

 The accompanying music video for "Show Me Love" was directed by Kevin Bray and premiered on 20 July 1997 on the television network The Box.
-The video is shot with two cutscenes: one with Robyn alone lip-syncing to camera filmed in mostly color and the other of her in a black sweatsuit lip-syncing to camera filmed in mostly black-and-white with a large group of urbane mostly Gen X extras shown conversing in a loosely grouped line behind her while a guitarist, keytar player, and drummer with drumkit play among them.
-In tribute to Gianni who had died the same week Robyn was doing promotion in Miami that summer her stylist had her dress in a light blue Versace top in its cutscenes which she didn't realize until decades later.
+The video is shot with two cutscenes: one with Robyn in a light blue top alone lip-syncing to camera filmed in mostly color and the other of her in a black sweatsuit lip-syncing to camera filmed in mostly black-and-white with a large group of urbane extras shown conversing in a loosely grouped line behind her while a guitarist, keytar player, and drummer with drumkit play among them.

 Usage in media

 The song was performed in 1997 on the television series All That and features on the soundtrack of TV series Sabrina, the Teenage Witch.
 It was also played at the very end of the Swedish film Show Me Love.
 The film was originally titled Fucking Åmål but was retitled for distribution in the English-speaking world after the name of the song.

 In 2019 the song was featured in the West End musical & Juliet.